-Experienced Faculty & Staff
+Experienced Teachers & Support Staff

 Whistler Waldorf School’s faculty consists of all teachers employed at the school who are responsible for delivering the Waldorf curriculum to the students.
 Our Administration Team works together to support the Faculty of Teachers, Board of Trustees, and Parent Council and ensures the smooth functioning of daily operations of the school, including admissions, implementation of Waldorf Education and BC Ministry of Education policies, enrollment, facility management, community relations, and marketing.